SCLemon/MED/README.md

 If the website is in HTTP environment, something might break down like Navigator API, Downloader API. <br>
 But you can clone this repository and run it locally, it would proceed successfully. <br>

-By the way, The Demo Website would sometimes break down as a result of the Bad Virtual Machine which is Free.  <br>
-so, do not Misunderstand this Web Application QQ.

 ## Programming languages
 - Vue CLI